Discursive Documents: Performing the Catalogue

 October 2, 2010-January 8, 2011

 The word discursive refers to a manner of philosophizing by way of reason and argument, but the word also means digressive and rambling.
 In Discursive Documents: Performing the Catalogue, John Q explored the idea of discursive documents, a contemporary cataloging practice that takes the forms of printed matter, exhibition, programming, and digital scholarship.
-By creating links between these various forms of documentation, the material itself takes on different forms and occupies different kinds of spaces.
-What if the catalogue were not simply the printed text and image, but also a dialogic process through which the meaning of past events is continually negotiated?
-Catalogue essays take the form of essays in Southern Spaces online journal, as well as programming at MOCA GA.
-Printed matter takes the form of a specially curated issue of The JOSH published by Arts & Sciences PROJECTS, now part of the Joan Flasch Artists’ Book Collection at the School of the Art Institute of Chicago.
+By creating links between these various forms of documentation, the material itself took on different forms and occupied different kinds of spaces.
+What if the catalogue were not simply the printed text and image, but also a dialogic process through which the meaning of past events could be continually renegotiated?
+Catalogue essays took the form of an essay in Southern Spaces online journal, as well as programming at MOCA GA.
+Printed matter took the form of a specially curated issue of The JOSH published by Arts & Sciences PROJECTS, now part of the Joan Flasch Artists’ Book Collection at the School of the Art Institute of Chicago.